-Today, the Library is a multi-dimensional institution, strategically the principal starting point and cornerstone in the discovery process that drives advances in health sciences and medicine, where print and digital coexist side-by-side, students mingle and study, and faculty electronically access information in the privacy of their offices.
+Today, the Library is the principal starting point and cornerstone of information that drive advances in health sciences and medicine, where print and digital coexist side-by-side, students mingle and study, and faculty electronically access information in the privacy of their offices.

 Tomorrow, we will continue to be a laboratory of learning, continually redefined by the students, faculty and researchers who rely upon us.
 We’ll remain a library rich in information that’s easy to access, with talented staff able to innovate, that will truly envision a Library Without Limit.